Bronzato1/PrologV7/README.md

 ng deploy --base-href=/test-deploy/
 ```

 Replace "test-deploy" with your <repositoryname>.
-In my case, PrologV7 (lower/uppercase are important!)
+Ex: ng deploy --base-href=/PrologV7/ (lower/uppercase are important!)
+Since I'm hosting my files on GitHub but there is a custom domain name (www.prolog.red), in that case, just put slash.
+Ex: ng deploy --base-href=/

 Attention: if you have a custom domain name attached to your repository, you have to run: